 - If you manage to go through the entire tournament’s 10 rounds without dying, you’ll earn the Deathless Champion title

 - If you’re starting to get good at the fights, you can earn the Sprint Champion title by running the Eternal Championship solo in under 15 mins from when you start it.
-You can take breaks in the intervals between fights.
+See my info and tips at the end of this guide!

 - If you really enjoy it, you can earn the Eternal Legend title by defeating all 10 rounds of he Eternal Championship solo on each of the 8 classes in the game.
 If you want to try this but don’t want to have to play all the 9 chapters to reach the point where you can start the Eternal Championship, you can skip ahead in the story by starting the Ossus storyline from your ship at level 70 or higher – just keep in mind this will auto-complete the Fallen Empire and Eternal Throne expansions as well as your class story if you haven’t completed it yet.
 You can then travel to Zakuul on your ship.